 The same applies treatment for Diabetes, which thousands of Canadians depend on to survive.
 Thankfully, health insurance is there to help alleviate the financial burdens that come with necessary medication.

 You must pay immediately for drug costs, unless you have a drug card

 With prescription drug health insurance, you will have a ‘drug card’ for your coverage.
 In the “olden days” you would have to pay the pharmacy and mail the receipt to the insurance company.
 Payment would take weeks.
-Nowadays, most plans provide drug cards, making it easier for you to claim through your insurance.
+Nowadays, your plan’s drug card makes it easier for you to claim through your insurance.
 Just present the card to the pharmacist and you’re set.
 Depending on the percentage your plan pays for drugs, you will only be required to pay the difference.

 Typically, you are allowed a three-month supply of medication at a time.
 If you have a drug card, it’s programmed to cover this amount over a three-month time period.
 This means you cannot buy a three-month supply today and then another next week.

 It’s an unfortunate reality that drug abuse occurs and as a direct result, so does insurance abuse.
 Your plan has measures in place to ensure that you are not exceeding the reasonable and customary amount that has been prescribed.
 Controlled substances are called “Schedule IV” drugs, which are dangerous but can have therapeutic uses.

 If your insurance claims are reflecting an inordinate number of claims for opioids, your insurer may request information from your attending physician describing the condition being treated, how often you require the drug, and how long you are expected to be taking it.